Primary Navigation Mobile

 Best for larger vehicles

-In addition, there are millions of preloaded points of interest available to you.
-However, TomTom also offers the Camper Go Tour model too.
-It's smaller and cheaper, in return dropping some features.
+In addition, millions of preloaded points of interest are available to you.
+However, TomTom also offers the Camper Go Tour model.
+It's smaller and cheaper, but it drops some features.

 Pros